-- 1. Within seven days of the triggering absence, the district will do the following: - a.
+- 1. Within 7 school days of the triggering absence, the district will do the following: - a.
 Select members of the absence intervention team; - b.
-Make three meaningful attempts to secure the participation of the student's parent or guardian on the absence intervention team. - 2.
-Within 10 days of the triggering absence, the student will be assigned to the selected absence intervention team; - 3.
-Within 14 days after the assignment of the team, the district will develop the student's absence intervention plan: - 4.
+Make 3 meaningful attempts to secure the participation of the student's parent or guardian on the absence intervention team. - 2.
+Within 10 days of the triggering absence, the student will be assigned to the selected absence intervention team: - 3.
+Within 14 school days after the assignment of the team, the district will develop the student's absence intervention plan; and - 4.
 If the student does not make progress on the plan within 61 days or continues to be excessively absent, the district will file a complaint in the juvenile court.

-Districts must establish an absence intervention team to be deployed when a student is deemed habitually truant
+Districts must establish an absence intervention team to be deployed only when a student is deemed habitually truant.
+Intervention teams for students excessively absent is at the discretion of the local district.